mahmoud-mhamed/laravel-helpers/README.md

 ## Support us

-We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).
+We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source). support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Installation

-You can install the package via composer:
+install the package via composer:

 ```bash
 composer require mahmoud-mhamed/laravel-helpers